mikemikula/resume-builder-public/README.md

 # Resume Builder App

-A modern, customizable resume builder application built with Next.js and TypeScript.
+A modern, customizable resume builder application built with Next.js, TypeScript and Google Analytics integration.
 Create, edit, and share your professional resume with a beautiful, responsive design.

+# Application Demo
 https://github.com/user-attachments/assets/8fe0e587-a0a2-45a2-8b81-8389c37b5998
+# Google Analytics
 ![image](https://github.com/user-attachments/assets/a12afad7-9052-4a02-9202-010e2dea49b9)